 Division Student Advisory Committee (DSAC)

 This committee consists of a representative from each of the eight graduate programs and is charged with working with the GDBBS Director to address student concerns and other issues.
 In addition, they sponsor regular student functions that help build a sense of community and interactions among and between programs.
 A major activity is organizing and hosting the annual GDBBS Student Research Symposium each spring.
-Contact Monica Taylor, GDBBS Director of Student Development, for more information.
+Contact Emily Neutens, Interim GDBBS Assistant Director of Student Affairs, for more information.

 Black Graduate Student Association (BGSA)